USAJOBS/openopps-help/opportunity-creators/opportunity-status.md

 The internship opportunity has been submitted to the community manager for approval.

-### Approved

-The community manager has approved the internship opportunity.

 ### Open

 The internship is accepting applicants or is in progress.

+### In review

+The creator is currently reviewing all applicants.

+### In progress

+Participants have been assigned and are working on the internship.
+The internship is not accepting new applicants.

 ### Completed

-The internship cycle has closed and the internship is completed.
+The internship has closed and the internship is completed.

+### Canceled

+The internship is no longer available—work was not started or completed.